kobalicek/mpsl/README.md

   // that the program accepts one data argument of type `Data`.
 You can just use
   // `Program1<>` if you want the argument untyped (void). mpsl::Program1<Data> program;
-  mpsl::Error err = program.compile(isolate, body, mpsl::kNoOptions, layout);
+  mpsl::Error err = program.compile(context, body, mpsl::kNoOptions, layout);

   if (err) {
     printf("Compilation failed: ERROR 0x%0.8X\n", static_cast<unsigned int>(err));